ban08/security-labs/Loogbooks/LOGBOOK4.md

+TASK 1:

+To simplify the visualization, we'll only pay attention to the PWD enrionment variable, for which running the printenv and env commands return:

+   $ printenv PWD

+   returns: "/home/seed/task1/Labsetup"

+   $ env | grep PWD

+   returns: "PWD=/home/seed/task1/Labsetup
+   OLDPWD=/home/seed" (since I had changed to the Labsetup directory using "cd task1/Labsetup")

+Using now export, we can create a variable, such as : "$ export VARIABLE='var'", and using printenv and env to check the new variable we get:

+   $ printenv VARIABLE

+   returns: "var"

+   $ env | grep VARIABLE

+   returns: "VARIABLE=var"

+If we now use "$ unset VARIABLE", both "$ printenv VARIABLE" and "$ env | grep VARIABLE" don't return anything.

 TASK 2:

 step 3 - Since the two files are identical when compared with the diff command, this means that the child process inherited the same environment as the parent process at the moment of the fork() call.